-In this article, you’re going to learn what is a debt settlement and how does it work.
+In this article, you’re going to learn what is a debt settlement and how it works.

-On the other hand, high-interest credit cards and students loans are very difficult to pay back.
+On the other hand, high-interest credit cards and student loans are very difficult to pay back.
 The interest amount compiles very fast and most people haven’t enough money to make payments.

 That’s what you’re going to cover in this post step by step.